The high quality workmanship that Yamaha put into their Japanese pianos is the main reason that people buy these wonderful instruments.

 These quality built instruments will last a life time (providing you look after them) and will offer great touch and tone no matter who’s playing !!

-A RECONDITIONED YAMAHA IS FOR LIFE !!
+A YAMAHA IS FOR LIFE !!